JezuzStardust/blender-svg-parser/index.md

 **Work in progress.**

 ## How to test it
 1. Make a folder e.g. `~/Blender-Scipts/modules/svgparser` and clone the project there.
+In case you are using Windows you might have to change the format of the path, e.g. `C:\...\...\svgparser`.
 2. In Blender Preferences choose `File Paths` and set the `Scripts` to the path above.
 3. Open a Scripting tab and enter e.g.
 ```python